-Pine Creek Canyon Trail is a 5 mile out and back trail located near Las Vegas, NV that features a waterfall and is rated as moderate.
+Pine Creek Canyon Trail is a 5 mile out and back trail located near Las Vegas, Nevada that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash